Six tips for presenting financial data

 As a first step, it is important to think about who you’ll be presenting your information to.
 For example, is it for a client meeting, or will you be presenting to colleagues from across the wider business?

-Knowing your audience will help you understand their needs, and the level at which to pitch your presentation.
+Knowing your audience will help you understand their needs and therefore the level at which to pitch your presentation.
 Will they require lots of detail, or will a general overview be enough?
 Think about how they will use the information you give them in their work, and whether you need to provide any specific insights to help them.

 2. Consider terminology